pradelmerlyn/mpallc-applicant-exam/README.md

 # MPA LLC Applicant Examination

-Included in this repository are two folders as two parts of the exam.
+Included in this repository are two folders containing the two parts of the exam.
 Kindly read the instructions carefully.

 ## Instructions
 1. Use of frameworks such as React, Vue, Angular, etc. is not allowed.